Are you ready to double your search traffic?

 In plain English, LSI finds synonyms for keywords.
-LSI (also known as co-occurrence) can improve your search rankings when you help Google understand the topic you’re writing about and how relevant it is to the search query.
+LSI (also known as co-occurrence) can improve your search rankings, because you help Google understand the topic that you’re writing about and how relevant it is to the search query.

 For example, when you mention “apple” in your content, that could mean one of two things to Google:

 - A large computer company founded by Steve Jobs